bw2/bw2.github.io/2022-05-06-STR-truth-set.md

    </tr>
 </table>

 We can see that ExpansionHunter slightly outperforms GangSTR, and both tools outperform HipSTR.
-Accuracy unsurprisingly decreases when the original data with 40x genome-wide coverage is downsampled to lower read depths.
+Unsurprisingly, accuracy decreases when the original data (which has 40x genome-wide coverage) is downsampled to lower read depths.

 #### Exact accuracy by number of repeats

-For most STR analyses, we care more about large expansions than about variants that only add or subtract a few repeats.
+For most STR analyses, we care more about large expansions than about variants that only add or remove a few repeats.
-However, as we saw [previously](https://github.com/bw2/bw2.github.io/blob/master/2022-05-06-STR-truth-set.md#results), the overwhelming majority of truth set variants only differ from the reference genome by 1 or 2 repeats, which means the simple accuracy metric above is dominated by variants we don't care as much about.
+However, as we saw [previously](https://github.com/bw2/bw2.github.io/blob/master/2022-05-06-STR-truth-set.md#results), the overwhelming majority of truth set variants only differ from the reference genome by 1 or 2 repeats.
+This means the accuracy metric defined above is dominated by variants we don't care as much about.
 To improve on this, we can look at how accuracy varies across different true allele size bins:

 <div align="center"><img src="https://user-images.githubusercontent.com/6240170/210284643-9e99df88-3e18-4937-b12a-530dedfa0965.png" width=800></div>

-This plot represents results @ 40x coverage, and shows how accuracy drops for larger expansions (positive x-axis) but remains steady for contractions (negative x-axis), with ExpansionHunter retaining higher accuracy across all bins.
+This plot represents calls @ 40x coverage, and shows how accuracy drops for larger expansions (positive x-axis) but remains steady for contractions (negative x-axis), with ExpansionHunter retaining higher accuracy across all bins.

 We can also see how the accuracy varies for different read depths, showing only ExpansionHunter and GangSTR for clarity: